Kingston Farmers Market Rules & Regulations – Outdoor Market Season 2022

 CREDIT CARDS: The market does not offer a credit/debit card redemption program, and we recommend that vendors accept credit/debit card payments.
 There is Wi-Fi access in the parking lot but cannot be relied upon entirely, mobile credit card readers should be able to access cell phone networks.
 There are a couple of ATMs on the same block as the market.

-SNAP/EBT, BENEFITS AND COUPONS: The market accepts SNAP (EBT/Food stamps) and provides customers with a couple different benefit programs to stretch their buying power.
-We expect vendors to accept SNAP tokens as payment for eligible products, as well as benefit program payments and KFM coupons as applicable.
-The market reimburses vendors monthly via check.
-For more information about SNAP/EBT at the market please visit www.snaptomarket.com
+SNAP/EBT, BENEFITS AND COUPONS: The market accepts SNAP (EBT/Food stamps) and provides customers with different benefit programs to stretch their buying power.
+We expect vendors to accept these forms of currency as applicable to their products.
+The market reimburses vendors monthly via check for most of the currencies, but some must be reimbursed directly through the state.

 Double-Up Silver tokens: During summer months the market gives out silver tokens worth $2 that can be accepted only by fresh vegetable and fruit growers.
 These will be collected and reimbursed by the market.

-KFM Bucks & POP Bucks: The market distributes $2 paper coupons to volunteers and sponsors, and POP Bucks to children.
-These can and should be accepted by all Vendors including non-food, alcohol and crafts.
+Solidarity Dollars: The market distributes $1 green paper currency that should be accepted by all vendors including non-food, alcohol and crafts.
 These will be collected and reimbursed by the market.